shineyruan/shineyruan.github.io/565-vulkan-grass-rendering/index.md

 * 3 different culling tests: orientation culling, view-frustum culling, distance culling;
 * Tessellating Bezier curves into grass blades with GLSL tessellation shader

-A detailed instruction of this project can be found [here](INSTRUCTION.md).

 ### Vulkan

 [Vulkan](https://vulkan-tutorial.com/) is considered as the next-generation graphics API developed by [Khronos group](https://www.khronos.org/), in replacement for the old OpenGL.
 It is fast, high-performance, and cross-platform.
 However, the downside of this API is that it exposes all details of GPU hardware to users for possible customization, so that it generally takes a significantly large amount of code for users to set up the rendering pipeline than OpenGL.